 Maltreatment in Foster Care: Foster care is meant to provide a safe and caring environment for children who have been taken from their biological families because of abuse or neglect.
 However, it's important to recognize that abuse can and does still happen within the foster care system.
 This kind of abuse is especially harmful because it happens to children who are already vulnerable and in need of protection.
-Abuse in foster care can lead to long-term problems, affecting a child's behavior, emotional wellbeing, and ability to form healthy relationships.
+Abuse in foster care can lead to long-term problems, affecting a child's behavior, emotional well-being, and ability to form healthy relationships.

 While our understanding of the abuse and neglect that occurs in foster care is relatively limited, one prominent study of foster children in Oregon and Washington State found that nearly one third reported experiencing maltreatment by a foster parent or another adult in a foster home.
 It should be noted that this reporting included both reported and substantiated reports of abuse and/or neglect.
-Similarly, a separate study by Johns Hopkins University found that children who are in foster care are four times more likely to be sexually abused than other children not in this setting, however this study was not specific to the toddler age group.
 Toddler age children are often unable to fully comprehend or verbalize that maltreatment is occurring, which increases their vulnerability to experiencing this type of abuse.